semantic-systems/nliwod-workshop/important-dates.md

 Camera-ready version due May 15, 2022

-Workshop at ESWC November May 29th - June 2nd, 2022
+Workshop at ESWC May 29th - June 2nd, 2022